stevegr74/Spectrum-128k-Emulator/README.md

 Notes:

-- Runs ZEXDOC in a minimal CP/M-style environment
+- Runs ZEXDOC and ZEXALL in a minimal CP/M-style environment
 - Fully uncapped execution
 - Used for correctness validation, not timing accuracy
 - All instruction groups currently pass